vikingsword/xuecheng-plus-project/README.md

 # xuecheng-plus-project
-this is a online-class project for practice
+this is an online-class project for myself practice